 Where to Stay in Belém

 West of Baixa, Belém is a relaxed neighborhood dotted with small areas of parkland and a string of good seafood restaurants along the riverfront.
-When it comes to landmarks, visitors to Belém should check out the sixteenth-century Belém Tower and Discoveries Monument, as well as stopping of a Pastéis de Belém, home of the Portuguese custard tart.
+When it comes to landmarks, visitors to Belém should check out the sixteenth-century Belém Tower and Discoveries Monument.
+This insider tour shows you all the highlights.
+Stop at a Pastéis de Belém, home of the Portuguese custard tart.

 Altis Belém Hotel & Spa